FloatingArrayDesign/MoorDyn/docs/inputs.rst

  - CaAx – tangential added mass coefficient (with respect to line displacement)
  - Cl – OPTIONAL - the crossflow VIV lift coefficient.
 If set to 0, then VIV calculations are disabled for the line.
 This coefficient has been made backwards compatible.
 If it is not provided, then it is assumed to be 0.0.
-The theory of vortex induced vibrations can be found :ref:`here <version2>`
+The theory of vortex induced vibrations can be found :ref:`here <version2>`.
+Note that VIV is disabled for end nodes (and thus end half-segments), so if simulating VIV users should ensure to include a higher number of segments.
  - dF - OPTIONAL - the cF +- range of non-dimensional frequnecies for the CF VIV synchronization model.
 If it is not provided and VIV is enabled (Cl > 0) then it is default to 0.08 to align with the the theory found :ref:`here <version2>`
  - cF - OPTIONAL - the center of the range of non-dimensional frequnecies for the CF VIV synchronization model.
 If it is not